 Courses from other institutions deemed equivalent will also satisfy background knowledge requirements.
 Working with the relevant departments, the MBA Advisor will determine course equivalency.

-Demonstrate competency in any background knowledge discipline by taking the appropriate competency exam(s) prior to beginning your first semester of enrollment in MBA courses.
-Exams are offered for each of the seven background knowledge topics and are administered by the College of Business academic departments.
+Alternatively, demonstrate competency in any background knowledge discipline by taking the appropriate competency exam(s) prior to beginning your first semester of enrollment in MBA courses.
+Exams are offered for each of the background knowledge topics and are administered by the College of Business academic departments.
 Each competency exam can be taken only once.
 A satisfactory score will fulfill corresponding prerequisites.
 Upon request, the MBA office will provide interested students with relevant details.
 Refer to the Economics, Applied Statistics & International Business Department for statistics and calculus competency exams.

 Required Courses (36 Credits)